rshepherd/mint-problem/README.md

 This project is configured to compile Scala and Java files.
 The jar file that is emitted will run on any JVM.

+If you are using Eclipse install the Maven and Scala plugins.

 Let me know if you have questions.